 What’s better for getting a beautiful dinner on the table than a “sheet pan supper?”
-Besides being perfect for feeding a family, this cooking method works just as well for a fuss-free dinner for two.
+How about a healthy sheet pan dinner?
+Besides being perfect for feeding a family, this cooking method works just as well for a fuss-free sheet pan roast chicken dinner for two.

 The technique is very simple: Combine proteins and vegetables together on a rimmed baking sheet, season as desired and let it bake away!
 Cleaning up is even easier if you first line your sheet pan with aluminum foil or parchment paper.

-For this rustic yet elegant Mediterranean-inspired sheet pan roast chicken dish, a paste of lemon zest, parsley, oregano and garlic is placed underneath the skin of the bone-in chicken breasts.
+- For this rustic yet elegant Mediterranean-inspired sheet pan roast chicken dish, a paste of lemon zest, parsley, oregano and garlic is placed underneath the skin of the bone-in chicken breasts.

 Try asparagus or broccoli in this dish.
 The combinations of protein and vegetables that can be cooked together on a sheet pan are endless!
 The only thing you’ll need to keep in mind is the cooking time of each item.

 For more great sheet pan suppers, be sure to try my:

 - Mediterranean Sheet Pan Chicken Sausage and Vegetables with Garlic – Parmesan Polenta

 - Sheet Pan Quesadillas with Sweet Potatoes, Poblanos and Black Beans and Chipotle Sour Cream

 - Sheet Pan Thai Sweet Chili – Lime Baked Fish with Garlic Broccolini